A Geometric Approach to $k$-means: From Structure to Algorithms

-\paragraph{Detect \ofm: $\epsilon$-Radius} Fix an $\epsilon > 0$.
-For each fitted cluster $i$, we compute the percentage of points contained in $\mathbb{B}_{\epsilon}(\bbeta_i)$, which is a ball centered at $\bbeta_i$ with radius $\epsilon$, among all the data contained in $i$-th fitted cluster: The subroutine outputs the $i^*$-th cluster that attains the smallest $B_i$: For a fitted cluster with \ofm association, its center $\bbeta_i$ is in the middle of several true clusters.
+For a fitted cluster with \ofm association, its center $\bbeta_i$ is in the middle of several true clusters.
 There are two possibilities, either there is no true cluster near the fitted center, or the fitted center coincides with a true cluster center.
 In the previous case, the set $B_i$ is almost empty as $\bbeta_i$ is not close to any true cluster when there are sufficient separation among the true clusters.
 In the latter case, the set $B_i$ has a small cardinality.
 However, $|C_i|$ is big as it contains multiple true clusters.
 In both cases, the ratio will be smaller for a cluster with a \ofm association (compared with a cluster with a \mfo association).